 DO NOT leave this option unticked if you are using a gTLD.
 Google then uses different factors for determining the target audience and might misinterpret your intentions.
 Rather than leaving the box unchecked, select “Unlisted”.
 This will let Google know that you are targeting a broad, global audience or region.
 Find more info here: International targeting (Search Console Help).

 What the Result Can Look Like

 The above image shows organic traffic for a .COM domain targeted at the USA via Google Search Console’s geographic target.
 Organic traffic coming from the USA represents 73 % compared to the rest of the world.
 The setting of the target doesn’t restrict organic traffic from other countries, but helps Google determine the country of targeting.
 Once Google knows, it can increase relevancy and favor your business in local search.
 After that, you can get secondary local backlinks or mentions from users etc.

-In the list of all the countries in Google webmaster tools what does is mean “unlisted”?
+In the list of all the countries in Google Search Console what does is mean “unlisted”?

 Answer: It depends on the type of the redirect.
 If you are using a 301 redirect, the pages will be substituted in the Google’s index over time, so in SERPs, the target URL will become visible.
 You should register the target site for Search Console and set the geographic target to Japan there.
 If you are using a different type of redirect, both of the sites may appear in SERPs.
 So, you should set the target for both of them.